SWORDIntel/NOT_STISLA/README.md

 **Verdict:permanently debunked.
 NOT_STISLA delivers irreversible performance transformation.**
 Test hardware for storage was a external nvme drive over USB-C using a truly terrible realtek controller,for RAM DDR5 SODIMM..no massaging of any sort was done either way on testing competing solutions or NOT_STISLA...just the exact same test paramaters and environment conducted within minutes hitting "send it"

+I welcome benchmarks from other systems,toss in a pull request and add benchmarking proof or an issue or whatever

 ---

 ## 🔥 Performance Highlights